-- We make annual cash compensation decisions based on assessment of the Company's performance against measurable financial goals, as well as each executive's individual performance. - We emphasize long-term incentive compensation awards that collectively reward executive officers based on individual performance, external and internal peer equity compensation practices, and the performance of the Company's stock. - We delivered approximately two-thirds of the targeted annual long-term award value to top executives for fiscal 2015 in the form of performance-based incentives. - We require stock ownership by our senior executive officers.
+- We make annual cash compensation decisions based on assessment of the Company's performance against measurable financial goals, as well as each executive's individual performance. - We emphasize long-term incentive compensation awards that collectively reward executive officers based on individual performance, external and internal peer equity compensation practices, and the performance of the Company's stock. - We delivered approximately two-thirds of the targeted annual long-term award value to top executives for fiscal 2016 in the form of performance-based incentives. - · We require stock ownership by our senior executive officers.

-As a result, we are presenting this proposal, which gives you as a stockholder the opportunity to approve our executive officer compensation as disclosed in this proxy statement by voting for or against the following resolution:
+As a result, we are presenting this proposal, which gives you as a stockholder the opportunity to vote on our named executive officer compensation as disclosed in this proxy statement by voting "FOR" or "AGAINST" the following resolution:

-RESOLVED, that the stockholders approve the compensation of the Company's named executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related disclosure contained in the Company's Proxy Statement for its 2016 Annual Meeting.
+RESOLVED, that the stockholders approve the compensation of the Company's named executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related disclosure contained in the Company's Proxy Statement for its 2017 Annual Meeting.